 Step 1: Select the pilot location and determine the sample.

-The pilot should be conducted under realistic field conditions, in communities with cultural, linguistic, and livelihood characteristics that are similar to the sampled areas of the ZOI Midline Surveys.
+The pilot should be conducted under realistic field conditions, in communities with cultural, linguistic, and livelihood characteristics that are similar to the sampled areas of the ZOI Surveys.
 It is important to conduct the pilot in areas where the languages of translated questionnaires are spoken so that the translations can be tested and Interviewers can practice carrying out interviews in the local languages.

 The size of the pilot sample depends on the overall survey sample and consequently the number of Interviewers, Field Supervisors, and Quality Control Supervisors that need to have substantive participation in the pilot (all staff must participate).
-For a typical Midline ZOI Survey, a sample of 75 to 120 households is usually sufficient to identify major problems in the survey procedures and their implementation.
+For a typical ZOI Survey, a sample of 75 to 120 households is usually sufficient to identify major problems in the survey procedures and their implementation.
 In addition, the pilot sample should be large enough to allow each interviewing team to complete six household interviews, with each Interviewer taking the lead as Interviewer A to complete three household interviews.
 The more practice the survey staff can get during this stage, the better the data quality will be from start of the main fieldwork.

 Step 2: Practice the field procedures required to collect the data.